Rafael Urdaneta: Admirable Campaign

 Simón Bolívar had been exiled from Venezuelan territory after the collapse of the first republic he had established in 1811, but by 1813 he was fighting the royalists in the New Granada region.
 It was during this time that Urdaneta was able to join Bolívar's revolutionary army.
 Bolívar's Admirable Campaign to reclaim Venezuela proved to be a stage for Urdaneta.
 He distinguished himself under the command of colonel José Félix Ribas on July 2, 1813, in the Battle of Niquitao, and was decisive for the patriot victory at the Battle of Taguanes against the royalist forces of Colonel Julián Izquierdo.

 Following the patriot victory and the establishment of the Second Republic of Venezuela, in the report before the New Granada Congress at Tunja, Bolívar described Urdaneta as: "worthy of recommendation and deserving of all esteem from the government for the valor and intelligence with which he distinguished himself in action."

-From that moment on he led numerous military actions, among which stand out the Battle of Barbula, the Retreat to the East, the Siege of Santa Fe (after which he was promoted to Lieutenant-general at only 26 years of age), the Capture of Maracaibo, and the March to San Carlos in 1821 that liberated the Province of Coro and set the stage for the Battle of Carabobo.
+From that moment on he led numerous military actions, among which stand out the Battle of Barbula, the 1814 Caracas Exodus, the Siege of Santa Fe (after which he was promoted to Lieutenant-general at only 26 years of age), the Capture of Maracaibo, and the March to San Carlos in 1821 that liberated the Province of Coro and set the stage for the Battle of Carabobo.
 He did not participate in the Battle of Carabobo since Bolívar considered that the exhaustion his troops had suffered during the march was too great.
 In view of Urdaneta's service, Bolívar requested at this moment that he be promoted to General Officer.

 Following the Battle of Carabobo in 1821, with Venezuela independent and after years of service to the patriotic cause, Urdaneta became one of Bolívar's closest friends and collaborators.